affinitybridge/my2cents/README.md

 # Project Codename

+Project Codename connects individuals with their elected representatives.

+Create web widgets with localized lists of representatives.
+Call them at the touch of a button.

+## Heroku environment variables

-Create a .env file with the following content
+Create a `.env` file in the root of the project with the following content:

     NODE_ENV=development
     APP_URL=http://localhost:5000